John Jamelske: Abductions

 In October 1988, Jamelske abducted his first victim, a 14-year-old Native American girl.
 He held her captive for over two years, and she had turned 17 by the time he released her.
 Jamelske compelled her to his will by threatening violence against her younger brother.
 She made no attempt to report to authorities after Jamelske released her.

-In either 1995 or 1996, Jamelske abducted a 14-year-old Latina runaway whom he lured under the premise of paying her to deliver a secret package.
+In approximately March 1995, Jamelske abducted a 14-year-old Latina runaway whom he lured under the premise of paying her to deliver a secret package.
 The girl willingly walked into his bunker (which he called "the dungeon") and Jamelske closed the door behind her.
 Eventually Jamelske put a blindfold on her and drove her to her mother's apartment and dropped her off.
 Although he also threatened her family, she went to the police with a description.
 Because of her previous drug use, they questioned the credibility of her story and dropped the investigation shortly after.

 On August 31, 1997, Jamelske kidnapped a 53-year-old Vietnamese woman off the street.
 She was a foreign refugee who spoke little English.
 He forced her into his car and took her to an abandoned house, where he raped her.
 Then he tied her to a stack of flattened cardboard boxes and drove her to his house.
 He raped her daily while holding her captive, and also forced her to fulfill various menial tasks for him.
 He released her on May 23, 1998, at a Greyhound bus station, with $50.
 She reported to the police that day, but nothing came of it.
 She claimed that the police did not believe her, but Syracuse Police spokesman Sgt.
 Thomas Connellan stated that they investigated all leads, none of which panned out.

-On May 11, 2001, Jamelske offered a ride home to a 26-year-old white woman walking in downtown Syracuse while on LSD, which the woman accepted due to the poor weather.
+On May 11, 2001, Jamelske offered a ride home to a 26-year-old white woman walking in downtown Syracuse while under the influence of LSD, which the woman accepted due to the poor weather.
 Jamelske took her back to his bunker, where he raped her daily.
 When she resisted, Jamelske inflicted cigar burns on her, from which she developed an abscess on her lower back.
 Jamelske also manipulated her with claims that he was actually part of an underground slavery syndicate, of which the police were a part.
 The victim wanted to write home to her parents letting them know she was alive, and while Jamelske did agree he insisted she tell them that she was in a drug rehabilitation clinic.